GLAC Dialogue Forum

 “This is a time to benefit from group thinking and ideation”

-René El Saman will introduce AC WORKS, a dynamic workshop format, designed by GIZ to address the negative impacts of corruption in challenging project environments.
+René El Saman introduced AC WORKS, a dynamic workshop format, designed by GIZ to address the negative impacts of corruption in challenging project environments.
 Corruption is a major obstacle to sustainable development.
 GIZ programs are often implemented in countries scoring low in Transparency International’s Corruption Perception Index and other relevant studies.
 Implementing projects in a corrupt context poses special challenges, as corruption impedes the achievement of project goals and interferes with the intended impact.

 Elisabeth Medina from the Indonesian Anti-Corruption Agency (KPK) introduced the JAGA platform run by the KPK in Indonesia, providing information on local public services.
 At the same time, the platform offers a mechanism that allows men and women to report corruption-related grievances directly to the national Anti-Corruption Agency.